google/pyringe/README.md

 How do I use it?
 ----------------

-You can start the debugger by executing the following:
+You can start the debugger by executing `python -m pyringe`.
+Alternatively:

 ```python
 import pyringe